 You probably won’t be able to create a “noise-free” environment for your baby.
 So, how can you help your baby sleep well when things get a little noisy?

 One great option is to use white noise to your advantage.
 White noise is simply static noise (like the sound of a running vacuum cleaner, or a hair dryer) that helps to mask other background noise.
 White noise machines are excellent tools to use during nap time and at night (I have one in every bedroom in my house!), but you do not have to buy an entire machine.
 You can download white noise MP3’s, or white noise apps.
-For details and reviews about the best machines and apps, read this article.

 For more information about how white noise helps both you and your baby sleep, take a look at this article.